- Cataract Specialistsdropdown

 The Eye Institute Surgery Center located at 1995 W. NASA Boulevard Suite 100, at our Melbourne Office.
 When you enter the building, the Surgery Center is on the first floor on the left side and directly across from The LASIK Center.
 For directions, please click here.

-Count on being at our facility for two to three hours, unless you have been advised otherwise.
-Occasionally, unforeseen emergencies that require substantial amounts of time to resolve may cause delays.
+Plan on being at our facility for two to three hours, unless you have been advised otherwise.
+Occasionally, unforeseen emergencies may cause delays.
 When such circumstances occur, we politely ask for your patience while we do everything in our power to keep you comfortable and treat you and our other patients, kindly and with dignity and respect, while doing all that we can to ensure that your experience with us is one that you will ultimately describe as excellent.

 During Cataract Surgery